 The Nexus between Climate Action and Gender Equality: A Dialogue

-This session invites OCIC members, International Development professionals and students to learn about Project Drawdown’s global warming solutions relating to women and girls and to contextualize this model vis-a-vis the sector’s programs, policy, funding and public engagement efforts.
-Dr. Katharine Wilkinson, Senior V.P. of Communications & Engagement at Project Drawdown will be available for a Q&A remotely.
+On February 13, 2019 OCIC members, International Development professionals and students gathered to learn about Project Drawdown’s global warming solutions relating to women and girls and to contextualize this model vis-a-vis the sector’s programs, policy, funding and public engagement efforts.
+Dr. Katharine Wilkinson, Senior V.P. of Communications & Engagement at Project Drawdown joined the conversation and answered questions remotely.

-POSTPONED – Drawdown Toronto Summit on Climate Action and Gender Equality
+*Keep an eye out for news on the postponed Drawdown Toronto Summit on Climate Action and Gender Equality.

 About Project Drawdown